soundanalogous/AdvancedFirmata/README.md

 AdvancedFirmata
 ===============

+**Please note:** This repo is no longer actively maintained.
+Please use [firmatabuilder.com](http://firmatabuilder.com/) and [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata) to enable the same (and even additional) features that AdvancedFirmata provided.
+To enable the same features, from the firmatabuilder website, select the following features:
+- DigitalInputFirmata
+- DigitalOutputFirmata
+- AnalogInputFirmata
+- AnalogOutputFirmata
+- ServoFirmata
+- I2CFirmata
+- StepperFirmata

+You may select additional features as well if the Firmata client library you are using supports them.
+Just be careful not to exceed the memory limits of your Arduino board.

 AdvancedFirmata builds on [StandardFirmata](https://github.com/firmata/arduino/tree/master/examples/StandardFirmata) to add additional functionality such as Stepper motor support.
 The idea behind AdvancedFirmata is to add features that are not yet available in the StandardFirmata (that is included in